 We tested both ‘Snapdrop’ and ‘Send File to TV‘ apps for transferring files over 2GB and found that the latter one transfers files faster.
 Both of these apps use almost similar protocols for transferring the files.
 However, ‘Snapdrop’ is convenient because of its Web UI, and ‘Send files to TV’ provides fast transfer speeds.
 So, apart from the traditional USB way, these are the two wireless methods to transfer files to Android TV.

 Do you know any other simple way to transfer files to Android TV?
-If yes, do let us know in the comments below.
+If yes, do let me know in the comments below.